ElectronicCats/Minino/firmware/README.md

 The value: `idf.py menuconfig > Component config > HTTP Server > (1024)Max HTTP Request Header Length` will set to 1024 to avoid issues with Android

 # Zigbee CLI

+## Important
+**To use the CLI you need to enable it in the `Settings -> ZB CLI` to use, if you want to use zigbee apps you need to disable the CLI before use the app like the sniffer.**

 ## Zigbee test connections
 This test code shows how to configure Zigbee device and use it as HA Device Types, such as On/Off Switch, Window Covering, Door Lock, On/Off Light Device and so on.